RHIT-CSSE/csse304/syllabus.md

 To receive email or text messages regarding emergency situations that may impact campus and, possibly, the delivery of classes, register for RAVE alerts and/or follow @Rose-HulmanAlert on Twitter.
 Any announcements about the Institute’s ability to offer

+## Attendance Policy

+The <a href="https://www.rose-hulman.edu/campus-life/student-services/registrar/rules-and-procedures/attendance.html">Rose-Hulman attendance policy</a> is in effect for this course.

 # Course Outcomes